 Professor Chen has extensive experience in teaching and consulting.
 He has been a Project Manager in Power Generation Industry at China-Machine Building International Co. and ABB.
 He teaches Marketing Management and Pricing courses in undergraduate, MBA and PHD level in the University of British Columbia, and taught MBA, EMBA and various executive level courses in CKGSB and SAIF.

 New Empirical Industry Organization, Learning Models, Structural modeling of consumer choice and firm strategies (pricing, advertising and promotion), Channel Choice, Entertainment Industry (Movie, video game), Social Network.

-1. Xiao, Ping, Ruli Xiao, Sky Liang, Xinlei Chen, and Wei Lu, Forthcoming Effect of the Government's Subsidy Program: Accessibility Beyond Affordability, Management Science.
+2. Xiao, Ping, Ruli Xiao, Sky Liang, Xinlei Chen, and Wei Lu, 2019, The Effects of a Government's Subsidy Program: Accessibility Beyond Affordability, Management Science.

-12. Mehta, Nitin, Xinlei (Jack) Chen, and Om Narasimhan, 2008, The Role of Informative and Transformative Effects of Advertising on Brand Choice Decisions, Marketing Science.
+13. Mehta, Nitin, Xinlei (Jack) Chen, and Om Narasimhan, 2008, Informing, Transforming, and Persuading: Disentangling the Multiple Effects of Advertising on Brand Choice Decisions, Marketing Science.

 - Marketing Management, Strategic Marketing Management, Pricing, Distribution Channel, Branding.